ws2024s17hu/ws2024s17hu-r3-tp/README.md

 	```shell
 	git  clone  https://github.com/ws2024s17hu/ws2024s17hu-r3-assets.git  .
 	```
 6. Start the docker containers with the `docker-compose` command, which depends on the competitor's choice of developer tools.
-For a description of the docker-compose commands corresponding to the different options, see the docker repo `README.md` file.Before running the docker-compose command, make sure that there are no other services running on the machine that use port 80 or 3306.
+For a description of the docker-compose commands corresponding to the different options, see the docker repo [`README.md`](https://github.com/ws2024s17hu/ws2024s17hu-r3-tp/blob/master/TestProject)file.Before running the docker-compose command, make sure that there are no other services running on the machine that use port 80 or 3306.

+**Important Note:**

+In the local environment, addresses ending in `ub2023.hu` and `ub2023-YY.hu` can be replaced with `.localhost`.
+E.g. `admin.ub2023-01.hu` can be replaced by `admin.localhost`.